In 'A Warning,' An Invisible Hand Rings A Somber Alarm

 That argument, plus the lure of a look under the hood of the Trump administration, has led the publisher to order a reported first printing of half a million copies.
 The book is set to be released on Nov.
 19.

 Who will buy it?
-Probably many who have already reached their own conclusions about Donald Trump, and some who have seen previous tell-all books that try to take us inside the White House.
-(This one is this reviewer's 9th such read.)
+Probably many who have already reached their own conclusions about Trump, and some who have seen previous tell-all books that try to take us inside the White House.
+(This one is this reviewer's ninth such read.)

 At this point, it's hard to imagine a White House narrative with real shock value — unless it could sell a vision of this White House as a happy workshop of harmonious cooperation.